ppanko/orthogonalize/README.md

 # Usage

 For ease of access, `orthogonalize` provides a formula interface and a few sane defaults.
-Basic functionality can look something like this:
+Basic functionality can look like this:

 ```R
 library(orthogonalize)